-At the end of its life cycle or when taking the module out of FIPS-Approved mode, the module must be fully zeroized to protect CSPs.
-When switching between FIPS-Approved mode and non- FIPS-Approved mode, the module automatically reboots and zeroizes the MAK.
-The RSA private key, Crypto-Officer password, User password, "Enabled" mode password, "Setup" password, SNMP Privacy key, and the SNMP Authentication key are all stored encrypted by the MAK.
+At the end of its life cycle or when taking the module out of the FIPS-approved mode, the module must be fully zeroized to protect CSPs.
+When switching between the FIPS-approved mode and non-FIPS-approved mode, the module automatically reboots and zeroizes the MAK.
+The RSA private key, Crypto-Officer password, "Setup" password, "Setup" password, SNMP Privacy key, and the SNMP Authentication key are all stored encrypted by the MAK.
 Once the MAK is zeroized, decryption involving the MAK becomes impossible, making these CSPs unobtainable by an attacker.
 In addition, rebooting the modules causes all temporary keys (SSH Session key, TLS session key, and the hash-based DRBG entropy) to be zeroized.
 The Crypto-Officer must wait until the module has successfully rebooted in order to verify that zeroization has completed.